RickySaif/RickySaif.github.io/pages/money.md

 ### What Am I Doing Now?

 I'm saving in bitcoin & gold.
-And spreading this idea to Indonesian -- my nation.
+And spreading this idea to Indonesian -- my people.
 To make it simpler & more inviting, I wrap it with the fifth principle of our nation (Pancasila):

-> Social justice for every Indonesia citizen.
+> Social justice for every Indonesian citizen.

 There's no social justice with widening income inequality.
 Coming from a low-income family helps me to care about this issue.